Emergence of Physical Intelligence via Controllable Information Production: Discussion

+The existing IM baselines failed to consistently self-right on our tasks.
+For skill-based motivators, one likely explanation lies in their core mechanism: they partition state space among latent skills, with each skill claiming a distinct region.
+This creates selective pressure for state-space diversity, but the upright configuration introduces a competing pressure of its own, as it is the most difficult state to maintain.
+With easier options available for achieving skill distinguishability, such as learning to hold several stable poses, it is unlikely that any single skill will specialize in reaching and stabilizing the upright state.
+Curiosity-based methods exhibit a different failure mode, as their rewards depend on an auxiliary predictor whose expressive capacity determines what counts as ``surprising.''
+A sufficiently strong predictor learns quickly and ceases to be surprised, while a weaker one may fixate on inherently unpredictable dynamics, such as high-velocity uncontrolled motion \citep{burda2018exploration}.

+Our method is promising but has limitations.
+First, its calculation relies on efficient access to the Jacobians of the dynamics to estimate the information production rate, which constrains the class of simulators where it can be applied to directly \citep{liang2018gpuacceleratedroboticsimulationdistributed, hu2019difftaichi, howell2022dojo}.
+Second, the scalability of our experiments are limited by the simplicity of the controller.
+Random-shooting MPC may scale to somewhat higher-dimensional environments than what we demonstrated, but its computational cost grows quickly and will eventually become intractable.
+MPC controllers are also known to be myopic, as they solve an optimization problem over a finite planning horizon \citep{tassa2012synthesis, pinneri2020sampleefficientcrossentropymethodrealtime}.
+This limitation means that sometimes the agent can get stuck in a local optimal solution.

+In future work, we plan to extend CIP to learning-based controllers and train policies with state-of-the-art RL methods.
+We also intend to move away from differentiable simulators by adopting learned dynamical models, building on advances in world-model learning from transition data \citep{hansen2023td, hafner2023mastering, hafner2025training}.
+Finally, while this work emphasizes the connection between CIP and OC theory, demonstrating that KSE can be efficiently computed through the machinery of OC, KSE is natively defined through a refinement of partitions, as outlined in Section \ref{sec:kse}.
+A complementary direction is to bypass OC entirely and estimate KSE directly from its definition rather than Pesin's theorem, inspired by recent approaches \citep{murphy2024machine, SHIOZAWA2024129531}.

-This paper introduces a novel theoretical framework for IM in continuous environments.
-The development of theoretically grounded methods for IM has the potential to improve robot learning by reducing reliance on human-designed reward functions, which are often difficult to engineer.
+\paragraph{Impact Statement} This paper introduces a novel theoretical framework for IM in continuous environments.
+The development of theoretically grounded methods for IM has the potential to improve robot learning by reducing reliance on human-designed reward functions and demonstrations, which are often difficult to obtain.
 Agents driven by IM may exhibit unpredictable behavior due to the lack of explicit human guidance.
 In real-world robotic systems, such behavior could pose risks to human safety if deployed without appropriate oversight or safeguards.
 As a primarily theoretical contribution evaluated in simulated environments, the immediate societal impact of this work is limited.
 Any real-world effects would depend on downstream applications, integration with safety mechanisms, and deployment decisions made by practitioners.